scottzach1/Project-Beans/project_requirement/project-requirement.md

 - A parachute system is deployed after a specific amount time provided by the user by means of software
-- _**TODO:**_ Client has also stated that another criterion that would constitute the deployment of the parachute is if the on-board barometer detects a decrease in pressure levels.
+- Alternatively, the parachute system is deployed when an onboard barometer detects a decrease in air pressure

 ##### Usability: Post-Flight Diagnostics/Analysis